flyingmachine/brave-clojure-web/content/concurrency.md

 From this viewpoint, there's no such thing as "mutable state".
 Instead, "state" means "the value of an identity at a point in time."

+TODO explain a bit more how this is logical

 Here's how you might visualize atoms, process, identity, and state:

 TODO image goes here